-LiveChat stores its customers’ data mainly in a data center in Dallas (Texas) U.S. We also have a data center in Europe (Frankfurt).
+LiveChat, Inc. stores its customers’ data mainly in a data center in Dallas (Texas) U.S. We also have a data center in Europe (Frankfurt).
 Your data storage location depends on which service you use.
-When you sign up and create an account in one of our services your data are automatically collected and stored in our U.S. data center (regardless you are signing up from EU or other part of the world).
+When you sign up and create an account in LiveChat your data are automatically collected and stored in our U.S. data center (regardless you are signing up from the EU, the US or other parts of the world).
 If you want to have your data stored in the EU (please note this is available only for LiveChat service), you need to sign up via https://my.livechatinc.com/signup?region=fra.
-Also, note that currently it’s not possible to transfer your chats to the other data center, but we can help in creating a new account for you thus your personal data provided for creating the new account as well as future conversations will be stored in a European data center.
-Additionally similar to many SaaS providers, we use a top-tier, third-party data hosting providers (Amazon S3, IBM Softlayer and Google) to host our online services.
+Also, note that for this service it’s currently not possible to transfer your chats to the other data center, but we can assist you in creating a new account for you, thus, your personal data provided for creating a new account, as well as future conversations, will be stored in a European data center.
+Additionally, similarly to many SaaS providers, we use a top-tier, third-party data hosting providers (Amazon S3, IBM Softlayer and Google) to host our online services.